 - {noValue, noSuchName}(SNMPv1) - {noValue, noSuchObject | noSuchInstance} (SNMPv2) - genErr.
 Used if an error occurred.
-Note, this should be an internal processing error, e.g. a caused by a programing fault somewhere.
+Note, this should be an internal processing error, e.g. a caused by a programming fault somewhere.
 If the variable does not exist, use {noValue, noSuchName} or {noValue, noSuchInstance}.

-f(is\set\ok, NewValue [, ExtraArgs])
+f(is set ok, NewValue [, ExtraArgs])

-The function f(is\set\ok, NewValue [, ExtraArgs]) is called in phase one of the set-request processing so that the new value can be checked for inconsistencies.
+The function f(is_set_ok, NewValue [, ExtraArgs]) is called in phase one of the set-request processing so that the new value can be checked for inconsistencies.